twluke/B3SEpro-I2C-Control/README.md

 This is a python script to control B3SEpros via I2C online, originally written by francolargo at diyaudio and transferred here by his courtesy, adding a few modifications.
 I'm very grateful to him for this fabcy script.

-Usage: With this script, you can select either serial/DSD input or SPDIF input on the fly.
+Usage: With this script you can select either serial/DSD input or SPDIF input on the fly.
 First of all, execute the command line below:

-root@arm:~# python ./cfg.py or root@arm:~# python ./cfg.py &
+root@arm:~# python ./cfg.py &

-Then send one of the command lines below (from a different terminal in the former) according to your selection:
+Then send one of the command lines below according to your selection:

 echo 'serial' | nc xxx.xxx.xxx.xxx 8192 or echo 'spdif' | nc xxx.xxx.xxx.xxx 8192 (here xxx.xxx.xxx.xxx is the IP address where the script is running)